 Nurse immunisers are approved under regulation 8(1) and regulation 161 of the Drugs, Poisons and Controlled Substances Regulations 2017.

 The Secretary Approval applies to a registered nurse who has completed a program of study.
 The nurse must meet the Secretary Approval criteria to practice.

 The Secretary Approval does not apply to registered nurses who have not completed a program of study, but who may administer vaccines supplied under an individual prescription, or under the direction (for example, drug order) and supervision of a medical practitioner.

 Japanese encephalitis vaccination

-On 19 May 2022, in response to the recent emergence of Japanese encephalitis (JE) in Victoria, the Secretary Approval: Nurse Immuniser was amended to include administration of the Japanese encephalitis vaccine in accordance with the conditions outlined in the Approval.
+On 19 May 2022, in response to the emergence of Japanese encephalitis (JE) in Victoria, the Secretary Approval: Nurse Immuniser was amended to include administration of JE vaccine in accordance with the conditions outlined in the Approval.

 A condition of the Secretary Approval for administration of the JE vaccine by nurse immunisers is completion of the Japanese encephalitis - eLearning module for immunisation providers in Victoria, which has been recognised by the Deputy Chief Health Officer - Communicable Disease.